khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 ![bg right fit](images/rubiscoevolution.png)

-- Genomic sequencing has identified 3 different clades of Rubisco, in 3 kingdoms of life
+- Genomic sequencing identified different clades of Rubisco in 3 kingdoms of life
-- Phylogenetic analysis suggests when **innovations** in Rubisco appeared
+- Phylogenetic analysis suggests when **innovations** in Rubisco's lineage appeared
 - We can compare that to the Earths atmosphere at that time

 <!-- _footer: "[Whitney et al 2012 doi.org/10.1104/pp.110.164814](https://doi.org/10.1104/pp.110.164814) "-->

 <!-- This will tell us important things like Rubisco innovations for different partial pressures of O₂ and CO₂-->
-# The value of understanding Rubisco innovations?
+# What is the value of understanding Rubisco innovations?

-- Rubisco is very slow
+- Rubisco is very slow so plants make a lot of it
 - Q: Can we design more efficient Rubisco?
 - $\uparrow$ Rubisco efficiency would lead to
   - Food crop yield $\uparrow$